RadioShuttle/MQTTPushClient_iOS/README.md

 * Add your Apple ID in the Xcode Accounts preferences.
 * In the “Signing & Capabilities” settings of both targets “MQTTPushClient” and “MQTTPushClientServiceExtension” make the following changes:
-   - In the “Team” popup, select your development team.
+   - In the “Team” popup, select your development team
-   - Replace the bundle identifier and the app groups identifier by unique identifiers for your company.
+   - Replace the bundle identifier and the app groups identifier by unique identifiers for your company
-   - In the Shared/SharedConstants.m file, replace the value of `kSharedAppGroup` by your app groups identifier.
+   - In the Shared/SharedConstants.m file, replace the value of `kSharedAppGroup` by your app groups identifier

 ## RadioShuttle MQTT push server
 This app requires communication with the RadioShuttle MQTT push server.
 For non-commercial users, the use of the public push server (push.radioshuttle.de) is currently free of charge up to 3 mobile devices and 3 MQTT accounts.